openstack/python-openstackclient/doc/source/command-objects/volume-type.rst

     Domain the project belongs to (name or ID).
     This can be used in case collisions between project names exist.

+    *Volume version 2 only*

+.. option:: --encryption-type

+    Remove the encryption type for this volume type (admin only)

 .. _volume_type_unset-volume-type:
 .. describe:: <volume-type>